How to Understand the Four Domains of Strength

 To better understand and explain the four domains of strength, here is a brief rundown.
 While you could argue some themes should be moved around, this is a helpful way to better understand how each strength – at a general level – helps individuals and teams see a bigger picture in accomplish their goals.

 These nine themes are the hardest working of the bunch.
 They tend to get things done, with speed, precision, and accuracy.
 They put in the hard work now, so that when it’s time to move, they are ready.
-Putting ideas into action is the the strengths of this domain.
+Putting ideas into action is the strength of this domain.

 These eight themes enable individuals or groups to sell the big ideas.
 They are able to take charge, speak up and be heard.
 They are extremely helpful when you need to reach a broader audience, or meet a bigger goal.
 This can happen both internally with the team, or to external constituents.
 They tend to influence forward.